Come and learn how to make Origami cranes! Family Friendly. Free entry.

 This huge number represents all the people killed by the devastating Hiroshima atomic bomb in 1945 (that year alone).

-Upcoming Dates Second Saturday of every month: 2:00pm – 4:00pm until September 2019 at the Edinburgh Peace and Justice Centre (5 Upper Bow, Edinburgh EH1 2JN).
-It’s a good idea to check with us to make sure a workshop is happening on any given Saturday because it can be difficult to get a volunteer to run the workshop.
+Second Saturday of every month: 2:00pm – 4:00pm at the Edinburgh Peace and Justice Centre, 5 Upper Bow, Edinburgh EH1 2JN.
+It’s a good idea to check with us to make sure a workshop is happening on any given Saturday because the workshops are run by volunteers. .

 VOLUNTEERS Needed.
-If you like doing crafts and chatting with people and want to do something for peace why not run a workshop once a month.
+If you like doing crafts and chatting with people and want to do something for peace why organise a workshop in your local community centre, library or school, or organise a local group to make 1,000 cranes to contribute to the project?
 Contact the centre on 0131 629 1058 to confirm workshops are happening or to volunteer.